The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Should a woman choose marriage and motherhood, her priorities naturally shift.
 Her primary collaboration becomes with her partner, and she may be holding the hands of her own children.

-As a mother, your role now is to be present and supportive, but not at the forefront.
-Your daughter's immediate family takes precedence, but your wisdom and guidance are still valuable when sought.
+Now, the mother’s role is to be present and supportive, but not at the forefront.
+The daughter's immediate family takes precedence, but your wisdom and guidance are still valuable when sought.

 For daughters with mother wounds: